e-school/e-school/README.md

 # Why it is named as e-school
 Primary goal of e-school is to help opensource users as a learning place before they adopt any framework or utility into their projects. e-school helps developers to take critical decisions in the deverloper experience.

-# How to I find the code for a particular course?
+# What does e-school contains?
 There would be different repository for each type of utility.
 In each utility type repo there would different readme.md files which describe about the utility.

 ### Remember:
 **one repository = one type of utility. ex: validations, docker images, micro services frameworks, ui frameworks...etc.